-4.9-1 Shaking.
-The project site is not located within an earthquake fault zone as designated by the Alquist-Priolo Earthquake Fault Zone Act, and no known faults are located on the project site.
+IMPACT 4.9-1 Risks to People and Structures from Seismic Hazards.
+The project site is not located within an earthquake fault zone as designated by the Alquist-Priolo Earthquake Fault Zone Act and no known faults are located on the project site.
 Based on the site topography, soil profiles, and the groundwater table, the potential for soil expansion, slope instability/failure, and liquefaction was determined to be low.
 However, ground shaking, as a result of seismic activity from nearby or distant earthquake faults, could cause seismic-related ground failure.
-Thus, development of the project site for residential uses has the potential to expose people to adverse effects from seismic hazards, including strong seismic ground shaking.
+Thus, development of the project site for commercial uses has the potential to expose people to adverse effects from seismic hazards, including strong seismic ground shaking.
 This impact would be significant.

 The project site is not located within an earthquake fault zone as designated by the Alquist-Priolo Earthquake Fault Zone Act (City of Rocklin 2005).
 The principal fault zones nearest the project site are the Melones Fault Zone and the Bear Mountain Fault Zone, both of which are part of the Foothills Fault System.
 Both faults are estimated to have a maximum credible earthquake of 6.25 on the Richter scale.
+The term "maximum credible earthquake" is defined as the largest earthquake that is likely to be generated along an active fault zone.
 Because no known faults are located on the project site, the potential for surface rupture (cracking or breaking of the ground during an earthquake) would be less than significant.

-Based on soil borings taken by Wallace-Kuhl & Associates in 2003, site soils consist of surface and near-surface silty fine sands within the upper one to 3.5 feet underlain by variably weathered granodioritic rock.
+Based on soil borings taken by Wallace-Kuhl & Associates in 2005 and 2006, site soils consist of surface and near-surface silty fine sands within the upper two to three feet underlain by variably weathered granodioritic rock.
 These soils are generally considered to possess low expansion potential.
 Based on the site topography and soil profiles, Wallace-Kuhl & Associates found no further investigation was required to evaluate seismically induced settlement or slope instability/failure.
-In addition, regional groundwater levels are expected to be approximately 200 feet below existing site grades.
+In addition, regional groundwater levels are expected to be approximately

+200 feet below existing site grades.
 Given the soil profile and regional groundwater table, the potential for liquefaction was determined to be low.

 The project site is classified as being within Seismic Zone 3 in the 1997 edition of the UBC; as such, the level of anticipated ground shaking is lower than in many areas within the state of California.
-The California Geological Survey's Probabilistic Seismic Hazards Mapping Ground Motion Page (California Geological Survey 2005) was consulted to estimate site-specific probabilistic ground acceleration for the project site.
-The calculations found that there is a 1-in-10 probability that alluvium on the project site will have a peak horizontal ground acceleration (level of ground shaking) exceeding 0.012g within 50 years (California Geological Survey 2005).
+The California Geological Survey's Probabilistic Seismic Hazards Mapping Ground Motion Page (California Geological Survey 2005a) was consulted to estimate site-specific probabilistic ground acceleration for the project site.
+The calculations found that there is a 1-in-10 probability that alluvium on the project site will have a peak horizontal ground acceleration (level of ground shaking) exceeding 0.012g within 50 years (California Geological Survey 2005a).